 - Cover leftover cupcakes and store in the refrigerator for up to 5 days.

-To get the exact colors I have in these photos, use Americolor gel coloring.
-For the golden yellow, use 3 drops of the "lemon yellow" color mixed with 1 drop of the "orange" color.
-For the green leaves, 1-2 drops of "leaf green."
+- Food Coloring: To get the exact colors in these photos, use AmeriColor gel food coloring.
+For the golden yellow, use 3 drops of the “lemon yellow” color mixed with 1 drop of the “orange” color.
+For the green leaves, 1-2 drops of “leaf green.”